1. Is there any legislation relating to working from home in your country?

 10. Does an employee need to be insured to work from home?

-Yes.
-Since the employer must ensure a healthy and safe workplace for an employee working from home, any accidents taking place while an employee is working from home should be considered work-related.
+Accidents that occur while an employee is working from home may be considered work-related where there is a sufficient connection with the work and the employer’s duty of care is engaged; the assessment is case-specific.
 If an employee becomes ill as a result of working from home, which can be determined by the company doctor, the employer can be held liable.
-When an employee is ill, Dutch law obliges an employer to pay (at least 70% of) the wages for up to 104 weeks of the illness.
+When an employee is ill, Dutch law obliges an employer to pay at least 70% of wages for up to 104 weeks of illness.

 Employees who work from home often incur additional expenses.
 With a home working allowance, you can compensate telecommuters’ extra expenses.
 Providing a home working allowance is not legally required.
 If a collective labour agreement (CAO) applies, there may be rules in the CAO about reimbursing telecommuting.
 If there is no CAO in force, the employer can make arrangements with its employees about telecommuting and any compensation.
-In 2023, employers may give tax-free compensation of up to EUR 2.15 per day to employees who work from home.
-Even if employees work from home for part of the day, the employer can pay them EUR 2.15 tax-free.
+In 2026, employers may give tax-free compensation of up to EUR 2.45 per day to employees who work from home.
+Even if employees work from home for part of the day, the employer can pay them EUR 2.45 tax-free.
 The employer can make agreements with the employee about a fixed allowance based on the expected number of telecommuting days per week.
-In this case, the employer does not have to keep track of whether the employee worked from home or in the office in any particular working day.
+In this case, the employer does not have to keep track of whether the employee worked from home or in the office on any particular working day.
 The fixed allowance does not need to be adjusted immediately if the employee telecommutes for one day more or less.
 If this is structurally different, this fixed allowance must be adjusted.
-As an employer, you have to choose which of the two allowances to apply: either the telecommuting allowance or the travel allowance.
+As an employer, you must choose which of the two allowances to apply: either the working-from-home allowance (thuiswerkvergoeding) or the travel allowance (reiskostenvergoeding).
 The tax-free travel allowance for commuting to and from work still exists.
-This allowance was a maximum of EUR 0.19 per kilometer.
-In 2023, it is EUR 0.21, and in 2024 it will be EUR 0.22 per kilometer.
+In 2025 this allowance was a maximum of EUR 0.23 per kilometer.
+In 2026, it is EUR 0.25 per kilometer.

 Some employees will work from home for part of the day and in the office for the other part.
 Then, as an employer, you determine whether you give the tax-free travel allowance or the tax-free home working allowance for that working day.
 You can also let employees choose which allowance they prefer.
 In addition to an allowance for ongoing costs related to working from home, you can also give employees an allowance for the equipment in their home workspace.
 Many of these costs are also tax-free.
 For example, the costs of a desk, chair, computer, and a phone fall within the targeted exemptions of the work cost regulation (WKR).
 The employer is not required to pay tax on them.